sveri/curriculum-vitae/README.md

 ## Personal

 My name is Sven Richter.
-I was born in 1980 in Plauen, a nice and beautiful town in the former eastern Germany.
+I was born in 1980 in Plauen, a nice and beautiful town in the former Eastern Germany.
 Currently I live in Leipzig, working for itCampus GmbH.
 My life is completed by a wonderful wife and a little on, which makes us a family of three.